NUDelta/analyze-the-pear/hetero_explanation_schema.md

 NOT when both individuals are working together to articulate a concept NOT a description of what an individual is doing
+NOT a description of a plan unless their is supporting reasoning (explanation) provided
 <a href=../hetero_explanation_schema.md>
 A: ohh
 B: you can just add it to that